WittmannF/fastai-dlpt2-notes/lesson-8.md

 - br and bc receives shape of matrix be
 -  assert the shapes of ac and br are the same
 - c receives zeros with shape ar and br
-- fori in range ar
+- for i in range ar
     - for j in range
         - for k in range(ac):
             - c(i,j)...